 However, there are potential confounds to the identification strategy.
 Other state-year legislation that is contemporaneous with disenfranchisement is the most obvious source of potential bias.
 While legislation passed after disenfranchisement was likely the results of a shrunken electorate, and therefore part of the changed political equilibrium induced by disenfranchisement, it is not possible to rule out all unobserved state-year variation that may have caused changes at the state border.
-Another potential confound is unobserved county-year variables, for example local politics, that could contaminate the effects estimated here.
+As discussed in the historical background section, however, the main source of unobserved state-year variation likely correlated with disenfranchisement is the political threat to the Democratic party.
+The event-study evidence below will suggest that this is not a confound in the border sample.